Which city is cheaper, Columbia or Fort Lauderdale?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Fort Lauderdale is around the same temperature as Columbia.
-Typically, the summer temperatures in Fort Lauderdale in July are around 83°F (28°C), and Columbia is about 82°F (28°C).
+Typically, the summer temperatures in Fort Lauderdale in July average around 83°F (28°C), and Columbia averages at about 82°F (28°C).

 People are often attracted to the plentiful sunshine in Columbia this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives around the same amount of sunshine as Columbia during summer.
 Fort Lauderdale gets 316 hours of sunny skies, while Columbia receives 293 hours of full sun in the summer.